Jyot-Shah/WanderLust/README.md

-# Wanderlust - Airbnb Clone
+# WanderLust - Airbnb Clone

 A full-stack web application for listing and booking vacation rentals, built with Node.js, Express, MongoDB, and EJS templating.